Discover model

 ../_images/Discov021.png

-We can also inspect an individual activity in Process Discoverer.
-To inspect individual activity, use the Activity Inspector.
+We can inspect an individual activity in Process Discoverer with the the Activity Inspector.
 To open the Activity Inspector, click on the number of activities under the Activities chart in Log statics section.

 ../_images/Discov022.png